Polar Bear & Fish Craft For Kids (Free Template To Download)

 - Scissors

-- Polar bear & fish template (unlock the image at the end of the post to go to the download page)
+- Polar bear & fish template (click the “click here to get your freebies” image at the end of the post)

 Directions